ceres-solver/ceres-solver/docs/source/gradient_solver.rst

 form of the objective function.

-Structurally :class:`GradientProblem` is a composition of a :class:`FirstOrderFunction` and optionally a :class:`LocalParameterization` or a :class:`Manifold`.
+Structurally :class:`GradientProblem` is a composition of a :class:`FirstOrderFunction` and optionally a :class:`Manifold`.

 The :class:`FirstOrderFunction` is responsible for evaluating the cost and gradient of the objective function.

-The :class:`LocalParameterization`/:class:`Manifold` is responsible for going back and forth between the ambient space and the local tangent space.
-When a :class:`LocalParameterization` or a :class:`Manifold` is not provided, then the tangent space is assumed to coincide with the ambient Euclidean space that the gradient vector lives in.
+The :class:`Manifold` is responsible for going back and forth between the ambient space and the local tangent space.
+When a :class:`Manifold` is not provided, then the tangent space is assumed to coincide with the ambient Euclidean space that the gradient vector lives in.

-The constructor takes ownership of the :class:`FirstOrderFunction` and :class:`LocalParameterization` or :class:`Manifold` objects passed to it.
+The constructor takes ownership of the :class:`FirstOrderFunction` and :class:`Manifold` objects passed to it.

 .. function:: void Solve(const GradientProblemSolver::Options& options, const GradientProblem& problem, double* parameters, GradientProblemSolver::Summary* summary)